Marysa Navarro: Gender studies and feminism in Latin America

 In 1988, she helped start the Restoring Women to History project, led by the Organization of American Historians.
 Together with Virginia Sánchez Korrol, she examined the role of women in the history of Latin America through articles collected and published in book form.
 She also directed with Catharine R. Stimpson the publication A New Knowledge: Women's Studies, a four-volume collection that brings together Spanish translations of European and American articles that defined research on gender issues: What are women's studies?; Sexuality, genders and sexual roles; Social, economic and cultural changes; and New directions.
 From 1976 to 1996, she was on the editorial board of the feminist college journal, Signs: Journal of Women in Culture and Society, published by the University of Chicago.
 Influenced by the feminist movement of the 1960s and 1970s, and together with personalities such as June Nash (2004) and Helen Safa (2007), Navarro became interested in the situation of women in history, forming part of the creative generation of the recent training field of Latin American women's studies.
-She has taught as a professor, visiting professor, or guest at universities in the United States, Spain, Mexico, Uruguay, and England, and has actively campaigned to popularize gender studies through articles, meetings, and conferences at universities in different countries.
-As a researcher, she has studied Latin American feminist encounters, analyzing both their most conflictive aspects (confrontations, theoretical differences, etc.) and their positive ones (network formation, capacity for joint mobilization, etc.).
+She has taught as a professor, visiting professor, or guest at universities in the United States, Spain, Mexico, Uruguay, and England, and had actively campaigned to popularize gender studies through articles, meetings, and conferences at universities in different countries.
+As a researcher, she had studied Latin American feminist encounters, analyzing both their most conflictive aspects (confrontations, theoretical differences, etc.) and their positive ones (network formation, capacity for joint mobilization, etc.).
 In "Some reflections on the VII Latin American and Caribbean Feminist Meeting" she expresses her thoughts on the matter.

 Study of Eva Perón

-Navarro is an expert in the figure of Eva Perón.
+Navarro was an expert in the figure of Eva Perón.
 In 1982, Navarro published her biography, Evita, to publicize the dimensions of this woman who became a part of the power and a symbol of Peronism, and whose image presented two opposite faces according to the ideological lens with which one looked at her.
 For the followers of Perón, Eva was an extraordinary person, a tireless worker, while for the anti-Peronists, she was an ignorant and ambitious woman.
-In addition to the biography, which has been published on several occasions, Navarro has continued to write articles on Eva, the last one in 2010, focused on the mythology of "Evita".
+In addition to the biography, which had been published on several occasions, Navarro had continued to write articles on Eva, the last one in 2010, focused on the mythology of "Evita".